 - Proof of ongoing relationship

-Note: Make copies of all documents before sending them in, as they are needed on the interview at USEM.
+Note: Make copies of all documents before sending them in, as they are needed for the interview at USEM.
 G-1145 is not necessary, only if you want to request a text message or email when USCIS accepts your form.

-He couldn’t get a divorce decree from his first marriage because it was a long time ago and he doesn’t know where her ex was now, so he needed to get an affidavit explaining about it.
+He couldn’t get a divorce decree from his first marriage because it was a long time ago and he doesn’t know where her ex-was now so he needed to get an affidavit explaining about it.

 He got caught driving intoxicated in 2005 and that count as criminal history.